-Published on October 31st, 2016 | by Guest Contributor
+Published on October 20th, 2017 | by Guest Contributor

 Ontario’s Most Haunted Places.

 The Jail Hostel is No. 9 on Lonely Planet’s list of the world’s spookiest buildings.
 The former Carlton County Jail was a maximum security prison with “tiny cells, glassless windows, and public executions,” according to CTV News.
 It was closed in 1972 and opened just a year later as a hotel.
 Now you can spend the night in one of the jail cells.
 Just beware of a man who appears at the foot of guests’ beds clutching a Bible.

-A ghost named Dorothy has been haunting the Hall of Fame building since it was the Bank of Montreal.
+A ghost named Dorothy has been haunting the Hockey Hall of Fame building since it was the Bank of Montreal.
 According to the Toronto Star, a 19-year-old bank teller named Dorothea Mae Elliot died on the premises in 1953.
 Standard accounts of staff encounters with Dorothy include stories of cold spots, doors opening and closing, light flickering on and off, sightings of a woman in old fashioned dress, and ghostly hands touching people’s shoulders.

 The spectres of the Royal York are said to include that of a grey-haired man walking the halls at night and that of a former employee never really left the building.
 There are stories that a very wealthy man visited the hotel with his new bride, and himself, and now both lurk around the hotel at night.
 He mostly dwells in the stairwells but the bride can be found in the room she stayed that night.